qiuyixuan/To-Do-App/README.md

 #### 3. Use a database along with Flask
 We used Flask-SQLAlchemy to implement an [app](src/app_db.py) and here is the asscoiated [html file](src/templates/index.html).

+#### 4. Implement a tag filter
+The filter is able to search by tag and reset itself.